Skip to content

 Read more

-Seeing the pitch from the other side of the table taught me more about building than building did
+Seeing the pitch from the other side taught me more about building than building did

 Read more